 EMC Corp.
-(EMC), the world’s biggest maker of storage computers, cut its sales forecast for the year and posted earnings that missed estimates as a weak economy prompted corporate customers to curb spending.
+(EMC:US), the world’s biggest maker of storage computers, cut its sales forecast for the year and posted earnings that missed estimates as a weak economy prompted corporate customers to curb spending.

 EMC Chief Executive Officer Joe Tucci said he anticipates only “modest growth” in technology spending next year, reflecting economic weakness that has curbed earnings throughout the computer industry.
 International Business Machines Corp., the biggest computer-services company, and Microsoft Corp., the largest software maker, last week reported sales that fell short of expectations as corporate clients pared outlays.

 For EMC, “there was weakness in storage and hardware,” said Shebly Seyrafi, an analyst at FBN Securities, in an interview.
 Sales growth for the company’s high-end Symmetrix storage gear grew just 5 percent, less than expected, Seyrafi said.
 “The quarter is rather disappointing.”

 The shares fell less than 1 percent to $24.46 at the close in New York, and have advanced 14 percent this year.

 EMC’s sales (EMC:US) climbed 6 percent to $5.28 billion in the third quarter.
 That compares with the $5.46 billion average estimate (EMC:US).
 Net income advanced to $626.3 million, or 28 cents a share, from $605.6 million, or 27 cents, a year earlier.

 Full-year earnings, excluding some items, will be $1.68 to $1.70 a share, EMC said.
 In July, it predicted $1.70.
 Analysts project earnings of $1.72 a share on sales of $22 billion.

 “Economic and political uncertainties are affecting business confidence and this is affecting IT spending,” Tucci said on a conference call with investors today.